Animeshkumarsaini/SQL-Joins.sql/README.md

 # SQL-Joins
 # What is Joins in SQL ?
--- A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
+-- A JOIN clause is used to combine rows from two or more tables, based on a related column between them.<br />
 # Different Types of SQL JOINs
--- (INNER) JOIN: Returns records that have matching values in both tables -- LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table -- RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table -- FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table
+-- (INNER) JOIN: Returns records that have matching values in both tables<br />
+-- LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table.<br />
+-- RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table. <br />
+-- FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table. <br />

 # Table Creating for data:
 # Table 1 (Emp) :